Skip to content

 print(result["error"])

-List all sources with tables and stats.
+List all connectors with tables and stats.

-info = engine.list_sources()
+info = engine.list_connectors()

-# {"sources": [{"name": "stripe", "tables": [...], "table_count": 4, ...}]}
+# {"connectors": [{"name": "stripe", "tables": [...], "table_count": 4, ...}]}

 Describe a table.
 Accepts "schema.table" or just "table".